 TMJ Headache Therapy

-If you suspect that your headaches are caused by TMJ, teeth grinding, misaligned teeth, or other dental problems, the first step is an evaluation with our dentist.
-Dr. Furgurson will review your dental and medical history and examine the fit of your bite and alignment of the TMJ.
+If you suspect that a TMJ disorder, teeth grinding, misaligned teeth, or other dental problems may be causing your headaches, the first step is an evaluation with our dentist.
+Dr. Furgurson will review your dental and medical history.
+Then he will examine the fit of your bite and alignment of the TMJ.

-Depending on your condition, one or several treatments may be recommended.
-Treatment may include an oral appliance, such as a TMJ mouthguard, and/or bite correction therapy which would solve problems with the alignment of teeth and TMJ joints.
+Depending on your condition, the dentist may suggest one or several treatments.
+Treatment may include an oral appliance, such as a TMJ mouthguard.
+It may also include bite correction therapy which would solve problems with the alignment of teeth and TMJ joints.

-- TMJ Mouthguard – A custom removable appliance that is worn during sleep.
+- TMJ Mouthguard – A custom removable appliance that you wear during sleep.
 The purpose of this treatment is to reduce or prevent teeth grinding and clenching and therefore reduce the occurrence of morning headaches.

 - Bite Correction – Headaches often result from an unbalanced bite.
 Dr. Furgurson can solve this issue through a series of adjustments, bringing the teeth into proper alignment.
 This type of treatment may also include reshaping the teeth, orthodontics, and restorative dentistry (crowns, bridges or implants) depending on your condition.